Arc'teryx Squamish Hoody - Women's Review

 Wind Resistance

 The Squamish Hoody is one of the most windproof windbreakers we tested.
 Even without a storm flap behind the zipper, the Tyono™ nylon fabric does an exceptional job keeping gusts at bay.
-The half elastic cuffs are slightly longer over the backs of your hands and a slight stretch in the material allows you to pull these sleeves down and bury your fingers inside away from the cold wind.
+The half elastic cuffs are slightly longer over the backs of your hands, and a slight stretch in the material allows you to pull these sleeves down and bury your fingers inside away from the cold wind.
 A dually adjustable waist hem makes it easy to pull tight, even around bulky layers on a colder day.
-The hood is also adjustable, but the cord pulls tight around the crown of your head, which isn't the easiest to keep in place when walking into a big gale.
-All in all, we're impressed at the wind resistance of this jacket, which offers one of the best warmth to weight ratios of any model we tested.
+The chin guard comes up higher than most, allowing you to burrow your chin into this jacket on a cold day.
+The hood is also easily adjustable via cord — most windbreakers have just a velcro strap if any adjustability here at all.
+All in all, we're impressed at the wind resistance of this jacket, which offers one of the best warmth-to-weight ratios of any model we tested.

 Breathability

 All that wind protection does come at a cost to the breathability of the Squamish.
 It has no venting features other than the usual unzip method of most windbreakers.
 The sleeves and cuffs are more comfortable to push up than we expected them to be, which does help.
-However, we aren't fans of this jacket during high output activities, particularly during something that's also high impact - like running.
-It easily collects condensation from your body on the inside of the jacket.
-And the hood and collar are on the heavy side, making them flop around awkwardly and uncomfortably during a run.
-If you're after a breathable windbreaker, this isn't the best choice.
+However, we aren't fans of this jacket during high output activities, particularly during something that's also high impact — like running.
+On a cool day, it easily collects condensation from your body on the inside of the jacket.
+Though this updated version has a lighter hood than previous iterations, the collar is still extra tall, which does flop around a bit during a run.
+If you're after a breathable windbreaker, this isn't the ideal option.

 Weight and Packability